corda/corda/docs/source/database-migration.rst

        using this tool, the CorDapp can be "lifted" (`--create-migration-sql-for-cordapp`).
        The reason this is needed is because those CorDapps don't handle this enterprise level concern.
        See below for details.
-    5. The tool is intended to be used to run database migrations on "Doorman" instances.
-There is no difference from running over a normal node.

 It has the following command line options: